Oil And Gas Jobs in USA with Visa Sponsorship

 Which visa types are most common for oil and gas workers in the U.S.?

-H-1B is the most common visa for petroleum engineers, reservoir engineers, and geoscientists.
+H-1B visa is the most common visa for petroleum engineers, reservoir engineers, and geoscientists.
 Canadian and Mexican nationals in qualifying engineering roles frequently use TN status instead, since it skips the lottery.
-O-1 is an option for highly accomplished specialists, but it requires extensive documentation of extraordinary ability in the field.
+O-1 visa is an option for highly accomplished specialists, but it requires extensive documentation of extraordinary ability in the field.

 Does an oil and gas role qualify as a specialty occupation for H-1B purposes?